nam-chu/the-effects-of-peer-advising/roughdraft.md

 - 250 students were offered SSP including peer advising and facilitated study groups
 - 150 students were also offered it in the SFSP
 - there were 21 female peer advisors and 8 male

+### Methodology
+- The empirical tool that will be used to investigate the relationship between